kanje/my-swe-principles/README.md

 - Fail fast.
 Do not let the system run in an inconsistent state.
 - Single-threaded event loop based applications usually work well and are easy to reason about.

+## Development Process

+Be agile.

+- Kanban is usually better than Scrum.
+Waterfall is rarely the answer.
+- Planning and designing everything upfront is dumb.
+Not planning and designing anything upfront is even dumber.
+- Do not overspecify user stories.
+Often there is no need for more than a header and a couple of sentences to point into the desired direction.
+- Engage developers into product ownership and decision making.
+They should have enough context to be able to derive what needs to be done, suggest ideas, discuss alternatives, and come up with a solution.
+- Developers must test the code they are writing.

 ## Reusable Code